50 unique specialty certifications

 Completion of an approved criminal background check before enrollment in the program.

-Effective Nov.
-8, 2022, Augustana University has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703.706.3245; email: accreditation@apta.org.
+Effective April 29, 2025, Augustana University has been granted Full Accreditation Status by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703.706.3245; email: accreditation@apta.org.
 If needing to contact the program/institution directly, please call 605.202.6175 or email dptadmissions@augie.edu.